 - Developer Sandbox: At any time, developers can test in the Developer Sandbox without inspection, which improves fix rate by an average of 48.2 percent.

 - Inline feedback and flaw prioritization: To fix flaws fast, our binary scanner provides in-line remediation advice and eLearning tools aligned with specific vulnerabilities.
 In addition, developers can leverage the fix-first view to find where fixes can have the most impact or even fix multiple errors at once.
-Using the CA Veracode approach, development teams fix more than 2.5x the average number of flaws per megabyte.
+Using the Veracode approach, development teams fix more than 2.5x the average number of flaws per megabyte.

 Our focus on not just finding errors fast, but also ensuring organizations can fix vulnerabilities fast, has helped our customers reduce the total time to remediate vulnerabilities, and makes bringing secure software to market fast a competitive advantage.